-Any graduate student wishing to exceed the regular course load of four concurrent credits during Fall and Spring semesters or six concurrent credits during the Summer term (May-August) must file a course overload appeal using the Special Request Form.
+Any graduate student wishing to exceed the regular course load of four concurrent credits during the Fall and Spring semesters or six concurrent credits during the Summer term must file a course overload appeal using the Special Request Form.

-Under no circumstances will students be approved to take more than six credits concurrently during a Fall or Spring semester or nine credits concurrently in the Summer term.
+Under no circumstances will students be approved to take more than six credits concurrently during a Fall or Spring term or nine credits concurrently in the Summer term.

-Note: Students do not need to appeal the Course Workload Policy to enroll in Capstone: Art Education (ARE631) which is exempt from the policy requirements.
+Note: Students do not need to appeal to enroll in Capstone: Art Education (ARE631), which is exempt from the Course Workload Policy requirements.